Entry No. 13: Taking The Path Less Traveled

 Well the more you climb the mountain, the more a trail forms, the snow gets thinner there, and the path is easier to walk.
 That's why your brain takes that path, the exact same way, over and over again.
 That is a habit that we have set in stone.
 Have you ever driven all the way home and pulled into your driveway and thought “How did I get here?”
 That is your brain going into autopilot following a habit loop.

-“I know this path is easy and we have done it a million times, but I want to get back into the deep snow and make a second path.”
+Creating a new habit is basically telling your brain, “I know this path is easy and we have done it a million times, but I want to get back into the deep snow and make a second path.”

 Your brain doesn’t want that.